electricsquare/raymarching-workshop/readme.md

 ### Overview
 Rendering images involves determining a colour for every pixel on the screen.
 To compute a colour one must determine what surface lies behind the pixel in the world, and then 'shade' it to compute a final colour.

-Current gen GPUs take triangle meshes as input, rasterise them onto the screen pixels, and shade them to calculate their contribution to the image.
-While this pipeline is currently ubiquitous, it is also complicated and not the best way to learn graphics.
+Current generation GPUs take triangle meshes as input, rasterise them into pixels (called _fragments_ before they're drawn to a display), and then shade them to calculate their contribution to the image.
+While this pipeline is currently ubiquitous, it is also complicated and not necessarily the best way to learn graphics.

 An alternative approach is to cast a ray through each pixel and intersect it with the surfaces in the scene, and then compute the shading.

 This course introduces one technique for raycasting through 'distance fields'.
-A distance field is a function that returns how close a given point is to any closest surface in the scene.
+A distance field is a function that returns how close a given point is to the closest surface in the scene.
 This distance defines the radius of a sphere of empty space around each point.
-Signed distance fields (SDFs) are distance fields that are defined both inside and outside objects - if the queried position is "inside" a surface, its distance to the scene will be negative.
+Signed distance fields (SDFs) are distance fields that are defined both inside and outside objects; if the queried position is 'inside' a surface, its distance will be reported as negative, otherwise it will be positive.

 ### What's possible with ray marching?
 The game 'Claybook' solely uses distance fields to represent the scene.
-It affords a lot of interesting possibilities like completely dynamic surface topologies and interpolating between distance fields to do shape morphing.
-These would be very difficult to achieve with tri meshes.
+This affords it a lot of interesting possibilities, like completely dynamic surface topologies and shape morphing.
+These effects would be very difficult to achieve with triangle meshes.
 Other benefits include high quality soft shadows and ambient occlusion.

 ![](/assets/0-claybook-01.gif)

+https://www.claybookgame.com/

 The following image was also rendered in real-time using the techniques we'll cover today (plus many fancy techniques which we won't have time to dive into).

-https://www.claybookgame.com/

 ![](/assets/0-snail.png)

-You can see it run in your browser here: https://www.shadertoy.com/view/ld3Gz2
+You can run it live in your browser here: https://www.shadertoy.com/view/ld3Gz2

 By using an SDF, the geometry for this scene didn't have to be created in a DCC like Maya, but instead is represented entirely parametrically.
 This makes it trivial to animate the shape by simply varying the inputs to the scene mapping function.